rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-webassembly.md

 }
 ```

-Change to the app diretory and run the `spin build` command to compile the app code into a Wasm module.
+Change to the app directory and run the `spin build` command to compile the app code into a Wasm module.

 ```
 $spin build